salomon-alvarez/marketing_campaigns/README.md

 - Engagement continued to grow steadily, with **over 60% returning by 60 days**.
 - By **90 days, more than 9 in 10 customers (91.2%)** had re-engaged, suggesting campaigns had a long-lasting effect in maintaining customer relationships.

-**Interpretation:**
+**Interpretation & Implications:**
-These results highlight that campaigns not only drive immediate responses but also sustain customer activity over time.
-The strong 90-day retention suggests that targeted follow-ups and loyalty programs could further maximize lifetime value.
+- Campaigns not only drive immediate responses but also sustain customer activity over time.
+- The strong 90-day retention suggests that targeted follow-ups and loyalty programs could further maximize lifetime value.

 ---